Aleph

 • Strategic coordination ("Team Strata") — The leader plans first; the plan is welded into every member's prompt

-• Verification loop — The leader accepts or rejects member deliverables before they are considered done
+• Verification loop — Leader accepts or rejects member deliverables via the task_review tool (see Coord Tasks)

 Architecture